wzpan/hexo-generator-search/README.md

   * **page** - will only covers all the pages of your blog.
   * **all** - will covers all the posts and pages of your blog.

-## Example

-An example to write a local search engine can be found at here: <https://gist.github.com/wzpan/3d4c3b60540ed820a184>